 Widgets and Plugins

 Blogger is basically an HTML site.
 It gives you the full rights to edit the HTML of your site.

-But, it becomes difficult when you wanted to have advanced functions on your site.
-Blogger does have some widgets, but they are also limited to their functions.
+But, it becomes problematic when you wanted to have advanced functions on your site.
+Blogger does have some widgets, but they are also limited to their operations.

 Blogger does not have plugins feature.

 WordPress plugins make everything automatic.
 You can use any number of plugins.
 If you are a developer, you can even create a site-specific plugin.

 With these WordPress plugins, creating your eCommerce store or paid search company, or marketing agency is possible.

 Blogger is a simple HTML site.
 It does not have many SEO features, like the featured image, difference excerpts, and featured image for social media, readability test, keyword density checker, etc.